JsonAsAsset/JsonAsAsset/README.md

 ### Setup the Cloud ✨
 Make sure Cloud is enabled in Plugin Settings, and setup a Cloud Server.
 [Click here to get to Cloud releases.](https://github.com/Tectors/j0.dev/releases)

-Once the Cloud is started, JsonAsAsset will fetch every referenced asset for you hands-free.
+Once the Cloud is started, JsonAsAsset will fetch almost every referenced asset for you hands-free.

 <a name="workflow"></a>
 ## Workflow